Pylons/pyramid/docs/designdefense.rst

 *really* bad sign.

 Fourth, where does ``getUtility`` look to get the data?
 Well, the "component registry" of course.
-What's component registry?
-Right.
+What's a component registry?
 Problem number four.

 Fifth, assuming you buy that there's some magical registry hanging around, where *is* this registry?
 Homina homina... "around"?
 That's